projects-in-progrmaming-hodlup/Activity_6/README.md

-Sure!
-Here's a sample **README.md** file for your project.
-It includes clear descriptions, setup instructions, and Postman interaction examples.

----

 # Cryptocurrency Price Alert API

 This API allows users to track cryptocurrencies, set price alerts, and receive notifications via email or other methods when the price or percentage change reaches a specified threshold.
 The API pulls live cryptocurrency market data using external services like CoinGecko and stores user preferences and alert details in a SQL database.